cenviity/100-exercises-to-learn-rust/book/src/03_ticket_v1/06_ownership.md

 ## The owner

-In Rust, each value has an **owner**, statically determined at compile-time.
+In Rust, each value has an **owner**, statically determined at compile time.
 There is only one owner for each value at any given time.

 ## Move semantics